LiveLike/livelike-docs/docs/REST API/creating-widgets/rest-api-creating-predictions.md

 ## Create a Prediction

-All widgets are created as part of a <<glossary:Program>> and each program has its own unique ID.
+All widgets are created as part of a <Glossary>Program</Glossary> and each program has its own unique ID.
 To send a prediction widget, a new one must first be created within the program that your audience will be interacting with.
 When creating a prediction, the `program_id`, `question`, and `options` body parameters are required.

 ```python createimageprediction.py
 # Configure your Program ID